Robert Plant and Johnnie Walker’s ex-radio colleagues arrive for DJ’s funeral

 Walker retired due to ill health, also departing his Radio 2 show The Rock Show last year in October, after being diagnosed with idiopathic pulmonary fibrosis (IPF).

-Also in attendance for the service was BBC and ITV sports presenter John Inverdale, and former BBC presenter Suzi Perry.
+Also in attendance for the service was BBC and ITV sports presenter John Inverdale, former BBC presenter Suzi Perry, radio host Paul Gambaccini and Green Wing star Pippa Haywood.

 Yes keyboardist Rick Wakeman said on X on Thursday that he was “very proud” that Walker’s wife Tiggy, who cared for him during his lung disease condition and helped with producing his radio show at home, had asked him to perform at the funeral.